matoni109/-matoni109/README.md

 **About me :telescope:**

-I'm a 39yo software engineer based in Melbourne :australia:
+I'm a 39yo software engineer based in Melbourne, originally from Perth :australia:

 I have been in the B2B Sales space for 15+ years, which has made me very attentive, understanding to customer needs and adapting in a fast moving environment.